arobb/charlotte/README.md

 ## Running things ##
 The stats collection daemon can be started with:
 ```
-./bin/stats_daemon.py start
+$PWD/bin/stats_daemon.py start
 ```

 and stopped with:
 ```
-./bin/stats_daemon.py stop
+$PWD/bin/stats_daemon.py stop
 ```

 The other services should be started automatically by the installers, and are configured to start at boot.
+For a reason that now escapes me, using '.' rather than $PWD does *not* work to start the daemon scripts.
+(They'll appear to start, but won't function.)

 ## Extras ##